karthik0112/javasciript-grammer/chapters.md

     typeof number;//object
     typeof number.valueOf();//number

     This example shows distinction between primitive literal value (-1, 5, 7, etc.) and the Number object.

     Once instantiated, the value is no longer exactly a literal but an object of that type.

     To get ”number” type from the object use typeof on the valueOf method as seen in the previous example typeof number.valueOf();

+    BIGINT;

+    BigInt was added in EcmaScript10 and wasn’t available until Summer 2019.

+    In the past the maximum value of a number created using a number literal or the Number() constructor was stored in Number.MAX SAFE INTEGER and was equal to 9007199254740991.

+    A bigint type allows you to specify numbers greater than Number.MAX SAFE INTEGER.

+     let a=BigInt(10);
+     console.log(a+1n);
+     const b=Number.MAX_SAFE_INTEGER;
+     console.log(b);